 A patient story was received outlining a family's experience of their mother's care at the hospital in 2013.
-The patient's son explained that as his mum had vascular dementia, the family had put its trust in the hospital as it had the 'Butterfly Scheme'.
-However they found that their mother had not been showered, fed or given her insulin by staff and instead family members undertook such care.
+The patient's son explained that as his mother had vascular dementia, the family had put its trust in the hospital as it operated within the 'Butterfly Scheme', for hospitals where increased dementia awareness and dementia friendly environments had been developed.
+However, they found that their mother had not been showered, fed or given her insulin by staff and instead family members undertook such care.
 There were also issues of communication.
-Sadly the patient had since passed away but the family asked that the scheme be better implemented to improve patients and families' experience.
+Sadly, the patient had since passed away but the family asked that the Butterfly scheme be better implemented to improve patients and families' experience.